Walking Duck is a digital news startup trying to find middle ground in U.S. politics – TechCrunch

 Can any news organization bridge the separate realities that the left and right seem to occupy in U.S. politics?
 A new startup with the odd-yet-memorable name Walking Duck is going to try.

-Walking Duck (an inversion of a “lame duck” president – though that’s a phrasing that has earned merited criticism as ableist – and a reference to the duck test) was founded by journalist Mark Halperin, as well as Paul and Audra Wilke, who are also backing it with their PR firm Upright Position Communications.
+Walking Duck (an inversion of a “lame duck” president – a phrasing that has earned criticism as ableist – and a reference to the duck test) was founded by journalist Mark Halperin, as well as Paul and Audra Wilke, who are also backing it with their PR firm Upright Position Communications.

-While the startup is producing a variety of content and events, including virtual town halls, there are three main pieces to the Walking Duck strategy — the Walking Duck website, which aggregates news from other publications, usually focused on a few key stories for the day, with additional commentary; plus Halperin’s newsletter Wide World of News and his Newsmax show Mark Halperin’s Focus Group.
+While the startup is producing a variety of content and events, including virtual town halls, there are three main pieces to the Walking Duck strategy at launch — the Walking Duck website, which aggregates news from other publications, usually focused on a few key stories for the day, with additional commentary; plus Halperin’s newsletter Wide World of News and his Newsmax show Mark Halperin’s Focus Group.

 Halperin also serves as Walking Duck’s managing editor, and he said that he and the Wilkes have a shared vision for a publication that’s different from “the partisan media,” where “everything is cast through the lens of the red tribe or the blue tribe.”